 “Credit history is obtained once your first credit card, automotive loan or bank loan is granted, and it builds from there,” says Dave Terletski, director, enterprise risk management for Bridgewater Bank, a wholly owned subsidiary of AMA.

-Also referred to as a credit report or credit file, your credit history is held by two credit bureaus operating in Canada—Equifax and TransUnion.
-It contains information about the companies and financial institutions with which you have accounts (i.e. your existing debts and payment habits), as well as details related to your employment, estimated assets and more.
+Also referred to as a credit report or credit file, you can check your credit history through a credit bureau.
+The report contains information about the companies and financial institutions with which you have accounts (i.e. your existing debts and payment habits), as well as details related to your employment, estimated assets and more.
 Credit information remains on your file for at least six years.

 WHY CHECK IT?